 The worst had happened.
 Dot and Henry had arrived to take charge.

 Out of the gate, against Daisy’s criminal ring of two, they’d employed the gang-busting tactic of divide and conquer.

-“Mr. Coleman, you need to get out,” Dot said, seeming—with an eye for the obvious—to have sized up Oland as the weak link.
+“Mr. Coleman, you need to get out.”
+With an eye for the obvious, sizing up Oland as the weak link, Dot had said this.

-Oland, obeying, had blushed to the roots, while throwing a wild glance at the front door.
+Oland had blushed to the roots, throwing a wild glance at the front door.

 Armed, then, with a pretext―George’s convalescent needs―the Stonemartens had searched the Bradshaw house from cellar to attic…taking notes.
 Operating from the same premise, they’d peppered Daisy with questions.